tmahlstrom/DI_proposal/README.md

-## Proposal project for the Data Incubator Fellowship
+## Data Incubator Fellowship Capstone Project

 This was my capstone project for the Data Incubator Fellowship (DC cohort Winter 2019).